 They did lots of things for me, little things I knew were their sweet effort to cheer me up.
 An invite to a dance lesson, rocking till the wee hours of the morning at Fete dela Musique, a surprise birthday treat, coffeee breaks, lunch-outs and dinners, telephone calls and text messages.

 A lot of things were said, but there were those I will remember the most.
 "You sleep tight, don't think about anything else".
 It told me that it's okay for me not to face everything all at once, that I was not expected to solve the problem at the soonest.
 "I always include you in my prayers".
 It was something I really need during those times I didn't have enough faith in me to say my own prayers.
+People keep on surprising me.
+The ones I least expected to be there were the most ready to lend their ears, shoulders and patience.
+Sadly, there were some who still managed to kick you in the rear even when you're down.

 I met new people, gained new friends and reunited with old ones.
 I saw through their eyes the kind of person that I am.
 With all my faults and mistakes, with all the mess I stubbornly put myself into, still they've shown faith and loyalty I am not entirely sure I deserved.
 But I'm trying to be deserving of all that, not just because I owe it to them, but mostly because I owe it to myself to become a better person.

+My regret is that I lost the friendship of the person who was my bestfriend for a good part of my life.
+With all the triumphs I achieved, there is this small ache in my heart for my inabilty to share it with him.
+Still, I pray that for all my small successes, he may also have one of his own.
+There were moments when I remember him with fondness and times when I want to shut my mind and heart from the pain of remembering.
 But time does heal all wounds.
 I am no longer angry nor grieving.
 But I'm surprised that there are those who still want me to be.
 I don't care.
 They don't know me well so they will never understand the choices I made.
 The experience was painful, but I learned that there are a lot worse things than a break-up.
 A friend lost her baby, another had an unplanned pregnancy.
 There were other break-ups, rejections, friends moving away, an illness.
 Outside my circle of friends were other heartbreaks: deaths, accidents, disasters, scandals.
 Other people, friends and strangers, suffered, too.
 I was not thankful that they lost much more than I did, but it put my grief into proper perspective.
 I was not singled out to bear this pain because I was not good or faithful enough.
 Shit happens not to punish us but to test us, to teach us, to make us stronger, to make us hope.

 But it wasn't all that bad.
 It was also a year of blessings and new experiences.
 Meeting new people, going to exciting places, seeing things in a different light.
 It was the year that Harry Potter book 6 came out, when I disocvered new books and other authors, when the OPM rock band scene flourished, when I bought an iPod shuffle, and later, an iPod nano, when I got hooked on American Idol and Lost, when I went back to Enchanted Kingdom, when I started to blog.